top of page

 MARITAL PROPERTY AGREEMENT

-Wisconsin is a marital property state which means all property owned by a married couple is presumed marital property (owned 50/50) unless a legal classification overcomes that legal presumption.
+Classifying ownership of property: The law provides that property owned by a married couple is property presumed marital property (owned 50/50) unless a legal classification overcomes that legal presumption.
 One way to change the property classification is with a marital property agreement.
 There are a wide variety of uses for such agreements.
 A couple can choose to “opt out” of the marital property law entirely and allow the name on property title govern management and control of the property.
 Or they can choose to expressly “opt in” by agreeing that all of their property is marital property which has the tax benefit of getting a “double step-up in basis” for federal capital gains tax purposes.
 Or they may have a hybrid agreement that classifies some items as individual property and others as marital.
 Spouses in second marriages often use an agreement to classify property they bring to the marriage as their individual property so that they are free to leave such property to their children of a prior marriage without worry of a spousal ownership claim being asserted against that property.
 Where estate taxes are a concern, an agreement can balance the estate so that it does not matter who dies first.
-Lastly, marital agreements can also be used to avoid probate court.

 FINANCIAL (DURABLE) POWER OF ATTORNEY